-- 1. From your browser, go to the URL ftp://backup:backup532@<system name>.
+- 1. From your browser (or the Windows File Explorer), go to the URL ftp://backup:backup532@<system name>.
 Note that this URL begins with ftp, not http.
-This URL contains the user login name, backup, and the password, backup532, (separated by a colon) for ftp. - 2.
+This URL contains the user login name, backup, and the password, backup532, (separated by a colon) for ftp.
+You can also enter just ftp://backup@<system name>, and the browser or File Explorer will prompt for a password with a pop-up. - 2.
 Verify that the current directory is /var/backup - 3.
-Click on the file backup\update.cpio.gz, then click on Save File when prompted.
+Click on the file backup_update.tar.gz, then click on Save File when prompted.
+On the Windows File Explorer, you can use the familiar copy and paste operations using the right mouse click.
 Specify the directory to which you want to save the file, but do not change the file name unless absolutely necessary.
 If you do change the file name, be sure that it ends in ".gz" when restoring it to the NexPath Telephony Server.
 Otherwise, it will not be located by the NexPath system software and will not be installed.